 Foodbank is thankful for the support of major donors like Costa, Oakville, Montague, Perfection Fresh and also the major retailers, who make a massive contribution to the Foodbank Fruit & Veg Program.

 How big is the hunger problem in Australia?

-Our latest Hunger Report confirms that food insecurity is hitting a crisis point, with 1 in 6 Australians having experienced food insecurity at least once in the last 12 months.
-More than 644,000 people now receive food relief each month, a third of whom are children.
+Our latest Hunger Report confirms that food insecurity is hitting a crisis point, with 3.6 million Australians having experienced food insecurity at least once in the last 12 months, with 27% of these being children.
+More than 652,000 people now receive food relief each month, which has increased by 10%.
 The face of hunger is diverse – male and female, young and old, single and in families, students, employed, underemployed, unemployed and retirees.

 Why support Foodbank?

 Foodbank is Australia’s largest food relief organisation, providing 63 million meals a year to more than 2,600 charities around the country.
 This accounts for 70% of all the food distributed to charities by food rescue organisations in Australia.

 Last year, Foodbank distributed 35 million kilograms of food and groceries with a retail value of more than $200 million.
 That’s the equivalent of 172,000 meals a day.

 We work with the entire Australian food and grocery industry from farmers and wholesalers to manufacturers and retailers.
 Everyone plays their part, whether it be donating food and grocery products, raw ingredients, packaging, production capacity or transport.

 - You nominate the product to be donated.
 This includes how much (amount), how often (frequency) and where from (locations).